soumiakab/soumiakab/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently a java software engineer

 - 👯 I’m looking to collaborate on Java/Php/C#